-4.1 The licensing policy promotes the principles of openness, fairness and equality throughout, but specifically deals with equality issues in Section 10.
+4.1 The licensing policy promotes the principles of openness, fairness and equality throughout, but specifically mentions equality in section10.
+The consultation process will aim to ensure that as many different groups as possible are able to see and comment on the policy.